-The best projectors will be perfect for socially distanced parties or cinema nights, and with the Olympic Games Tokyo soon to be underway, there is arguably no better way to watch the event than on a vast screen in the comfort of your own garden.
+The best outdoor projectors will be perfect for parties or cinema nights, and there is arguably no better way to enjoy movies than on a vast screen in the comfort of your own garden.
+In 2022, projectors are more accessible than ever.

-In 2021, projectors are more accessible than ever, listed on retailers like Amazon and Currys at a wide variety of price points and specs.
-But much like in our best TV to buy guide, choosing the right model can be a bit of a minefield.
+They are listed on retailers like Amazon and Currys at a variety of prices, but much like in our best smart TV guide choosing the right model can be a minefield.

 There’s a lot to consider, including brightness, screen size, portability, contrast ratios, resolutions, connectivity options, throw distances, and so much more.
 Unlike a new TV, there are external factors to consider when using a projector outside – including unpredictable ambient light from cars, phones or even the moon.